I know I said I would keep this to 10 questions but I just couldn’t.

 Another great one.
 My initial reaction is Gundy but he doesn’t strike me as the guy who you could draw a million stories from to take home to your buddies.
 I mean, that’s the entire point of this, right?
 I’m almost tempted to say Ford just to see what goes on in his world that results in what he has delivered but that’s not very fun, either.

-Holliday would be boring, if not a little Coach Taylor-ish.1 I think my answer might be John Smith if the goal wasn’t to write a book or produce blog posts or anything like that.
+Holliday would be boring, if not a little Coach Taylor-ish.[1.
+I mean, Josh Holliday takes his family to Applebee’s at least once a week, right?]
+I think my answer might be John Smith if the goal wasn’t to write a book or produce blog posts or anything like that.
 I think you’d get the wildest stories and the most fun times embedded for 12 months with a man who coaches humans who live in trash bags in exchange for room and board.

 3. How high do you think we will finish next year with our players is Smart leaves and Nash stays? -John Block